"He Loves Me? She Loves Me Not?"

 They had reached the garden gate and Chakotay negotiated them through it and up the short path to the front door before he replied.

 "Worse.
-I've spent the last three days being debriefed by some arrogant son-of-a-bitch - who I know for a fact has never commanded a Starship on the frontline in the Alpha quadrant let alone the Delta Quadrant - and if he insisted on dotting just one more petty 'i' and crossing just one more petty 't'...!
+I've spent the last three days being debriefed by an arrogant know-it-all - who I know for a fact has never commanded a Starship on the frontline in the Alpha quadrant let alone the Delta Quadrant - and if he insisted on dotting just one more petty 'i' and crossing just one more petty 't'...!
 Let's just say I had to get out of there before I really lost my temper.
-Fortunately, the Praetor called an early recess and released us all until Monday.
+Fortunately for him, the Praetor called an early recess and released us all until Monday.
 I haven't even been home to change clothes yet, as you can see.
 I asked for a site to site as soon as I got your message."
 He looked down at his dress-uniform for a moment before hooking a finger inside the gold-braided collar and tugging it open.
 "I don't know about you, but I feel like getting good and toasted.
 Care to join me?"

 "After the week I've had, I'd love to."